Click to view or hide details.

 Applicants are required to follow DELACARE: Regulations for Early Care and Education and School-Age Centers to operate a licensed center.

-Delacare: Regulations for Early Care and Education and School-Age Centers
+DELACARE: Regulations for Early Care and Education and School-Age Centers

-Delacare: Rules for Early Care and Education and School-Age Centers
+DELACARE: Regulations for Early Care and Education and School-Age Centers

 These forms are used for centers and will help you to follow DELACARE Rules.